XavierSchiller/SqliteORM/README.md

 ### Things Done:
 - Data Retrival based on a table format (row col format);
   - Need to provide number of rows and cols.
+  - Fetches an Entire Record (1 to N)

 - Query Binding
   - Very simple Binding, doesn't take care of inserting quotes around anything.